fastify/fastify-dx/packages/fastify-dx-react/README.md

 > Right now, it's mostly a **boilerplate file** because it must exist but it will also probably never need to be changed.

-It exports your application's root React component (must be named `create`), the application routes (must be named `routes`) and the universal route context [initialization module](https://github.com/fastify/fastify-dx/blob/dev/packages/fastify-dx-react/README.md#initialization-module) (must be named `context` and have a dynamic module import so Fastify DX can pick up both its `default` and named exports.
+It exports your application's root React component (must be named `create`), the application routes (must be named `routes`) and the universal route context [initialization module](https://github.com/fastify/fastify-dx/blob/dev/packages/fastify-dx-react/README.md#initialization-module) (must be named `context` and have a dynamic module import so Fastify DX can pick up `default` and named exports).

 </td>
 </tr>